Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

-But with so many email providers available, how do you choose the right one?
+But with so many private email services available, how do you choose the right one?

-To make your decision easier, we’ve compiled a list of the best Gmail alternatives, covering services that prioritize privacy, custom domains, productivity, and ad-free experiences.
+To make your decision easier, we’ve compiled a list of the best Gmail alternatives, covering services that prioritize:

 Let’s explore your best options!